spinnaker/spinnaker.io/content/en/docs/v1.19/reference/halyard/secrets/s3-secrets.md

 ---
-layout: single
 title: "Secrets in S3"
-sidebar:
-  nav: reference
+linkTitle: "Secrets in S3"
+weight:
+description: >
+  This document describes how to set up Spinnaker secrets in an encrypted S3 bucket.
 ---

 This document describes how to set up Spinnaker secrets in an encrypted S3 bucket.
 This example uses a bucket (`mybucket`) in the `us-west-2` region to store GitHub credentials and a kubeconfig file.
 You reference the bucket by its URL `mybucket.us-west-2.amazonaws.com`.